mollie/WooCommerce/tests/qa/README.md

 Project from the monorepo requires a working WordPress website with WooCommmerce, `.env` file and configured Playwright.

-1. [SSE setup](https://inpsyde.atlassian.net/wiki/spaces/AT/pages/3175907370/Self+Service+WordPress+Environment) - will be deprecated in Q1 of 2025:
+1. [SSE setup](https://inpsyde.atlassian.net/wiki/spaces/AT/pages/3175907370/Self+Service+WordPress+Environment) - will be deprecated after Q1 of 2025:

 	```bash
 	ssh -l youruser php81.emp.pluginpsyde.com